signupsoftware/exflowwebd365o/README.md

 * To install an older version, omit any dots and Zeros (0). e.i:
  * $PackageVersion = "201812" for 2018.12.0
  * $PackageVersion = "201841" for 2018.4.1

+### Release 2019.6.0

+* Improvement
+  * D365: Implemented new chat function. *Note: See top of github for instructions*
+  * NAV/BC: Automatic Endpoint Configuration detection for easier configuration.

+* Bug Fixes
+  * Fixed issue where scrollbar was not visible in attachments and comments.
+  * Fixed Issue with forward approver.
+  * Fixed issue where no more than 150 lines where shown

 ### Release 2019.4.0
 * Improvements
    * Added support to deny/disable forward unless the user is first approver on all lines to approve.